Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 - To create a pull request, you would have to push your local changes back to your git account.
 - You would then find the option to `Compare and Pull Request`.
 - Please follow the instructions above on how to submit a pull request.
+- Once the pull request is reviewed and approved by the team, they would be able to merge this with the main branch.

 ## Authors